RockefellerArchiveCenter/fluxx_exporter/README.md

 Note that in the last filter ('created_at this-year -'), the last input of the hyphen is not a typo.
 This is how the Fluxx API handles less than 3 raw inputs into the filter.

 It is best to consult your Fluxx instance's built-in API pages at https://{your-fluxx-instance}.fluxx.io/api/rest/v2/doc to see which filters will work for a given table.
-Additional documentation is available in the official Fluxx API documentation, in the "PI Filter Examples" section.
+If you have access to the official Fluxx API documentation, more information is available in the "API Filter Examples" section.

 ## Logging